jrhoun/liferay-learn/docs/commerce/2.x/en/user-guide/catalog/introduction-to-channels.md

 # Introduction to Channels

-Liferay Commerce provides tools designed to meet the needs of complex B2B, multi-region, and multi-market stores and simpler B2C use cases.
+Liferay Commerce provides tools designed to meet the needs of both complex B2B, multi-region, and multi-market stores and simple B2C use cases.
 One way that Commerce enables a wide variety of use cases is through the _Channels_ feature.

 In Liferay Commerce, Channels connect Catalogs and Products to any place products are sold: a Liferay Commerce based storefront, third party marketplaces, or even back office phone sales.
-Using Channels, store administrators are able to manage product availability, sales, and fulfillment by Site and eventually by Country, Region, or Account Group.
+Using Channels, store administrators are able to manage product availability, sales, and fulfillment by Site.

 In a simple store example, all of a company's products are managed in one catalog and those products are distributed through a single channel: the company store site.